timseriakov/TimSeriakov/README.md

 I help teams turn complex domains into simple, scalable systems — guided by DDD, clear boundaries, and a strong focus on Developer Experience.
 I work where architecture, UX, and automation meet: designing APIs, building internal tools, and shaping developer workflows.

-The terminal and keyboard are my primary interfaces — a CLI-first, keyboard-driven mindset.
 A bit of a keyboard freak, a bit of a terminal monk.
 Tools should move fast, feel right, and never get in the way.